jwszolek/dbt-intro/README.md

 # dbt-intro
-A collection of cool DBT examples showcasing its data transformation superpowers.
+A collection of DBT examples showcasing its data transformation superpowers.

 ### These models have been developed for educational purposes.
 A more detailed description can be found below.